Forms and Records

 Forms are controlled in the same way as other documents – they are kept under version control, contain document control information, and are listed on the document register.
 A form can be controlled together with the related procedure, e.g. as an appendix, or controlled seperately.

-Records are stored rather than controlled.
-In contrast to forms and other documents, records will not be edited or updated, so there is no need for version control.
+Records are stored rather than version controlled.
+Each record holds information from a certain date (and time) and will not be updated, so there is no need for version control.
 Records contain historical data and have different requirements which relate to storage, readability, identification, protection, retrieval, retention and disposal.